beth-ouyang/tpe-mrt-traffic-analysis/README.md

 # Taipei MRT Hourly Traffic Analysis

 ## About
 This project is based on the [Taipei MRT Hourly Traffic Data](https://www.kaggle.com/datasets/bethouyang/taipei-mrt-hourly-traffic-data), conducting a dive into Taipei's MRT traffic patterns.
-The approaches that have been tried can be found in the `analysis/analysis.ipynb`.
+The approaches that have been tried can be found in the `analysis/analysis.ipynb`, while most of them are still remain a work in progress.

 ## Finished Approaches
 The approaches that have been done and wrapped up: